-^{} Many thanks go to the three anonymous reviewers of this journal for constructive criticisms and suggestions.
-This work was originally inspired by Hong (2010) and initiated with aiming at a computational implementation.
-The usual disclaimer of course applies here.
+\Many thanks go to the three anonymous reviewers of this journal for criticisms and suggestions.
+The usual disclaimer applies here.

-1 Hong (2010) classifies prenominal elements into two groups in accordance with their distributional possibilities: specifiers and modifiers.
+&lt;sup>1Hong (2010) classifies prenominal elements into two groups in accordance with their distributional possibilities: specifiers and modifiers.
 These two groups are similar to our classifications: lexical determinants and phrasal prenominals.
 Prenominal specifiers in Hong (2010) include most of the lexical determinants given in (2) whereas Hong's modifiers consist of relative clauses and genitive NPs.
 Such classifications can be also found in traditional literature including Chang (1995), Sohn (1999), Lee and Ramsey (2000), and others.
 See Hong (2010) for further discussion.

-$^{^2}$ The adjectival expression pissa-n 'expensive-MOD' or chakha-n 'honest-MOD' is derived from the adjectivial predicate pissa-ta 'expensive' chakha-ta 'honest' with the attachment of the prenominal modifying suffix -n.
+&lt;sup>2The adjectival expression pissa-n 'expensive-MODor chakha-n 'honest-MOD' is derived from the adjectivial predicate pissa-ta 'expensive' chakha-ta 'honest' with the attachment of the prenominal modifying suffix -n.
 Instead of treating this as a subject relative clause here, for the reason of simplicity, we gloss this simply as an adjectival expression.
 See Chang (1995) and Kim (2004) and references therein.